-Toxic chemicals in the environment can harm a species, by killing it outright, by reducing its ability to reproduce, and degrading its required habitat.
+Toxic chemicals in the environment can harm a species by killing it, reducing its ability to reproduce, and degrading its required habitat.
 The Peregrine Falcon is currently a threatened species in Ontario, due to the affects of the pesticide DDT, which was introduced to the market in the 1940's.
-The pesticide accumulated in the bodies of large raptors, such as the falcon, affecting their ability to produce strong egg shells.
-These weak shells were prone to breaking under the weight of the bird and few eggs survived, resulting in a population crash.
+The pesticide accumulated in the bodies of large raptors, such as Falcons, affecting their ability to produce strong egg shells.
+These weak shells were prone to breaking under the weight of the bird and few eggs survived.
+This resulted in a severe decline in Falcon populations.

-Canada banned the use of DDT in 1985 and the falcon's populations have begun to recover with the help of breeding and release programs.
-Even though restrictions on the use of DDT in North America have been critical to the success of the Peregrine Falcon's recovery, DDT and other dangerous chemicals still persist in our landscapes.
+Canada banned the use of DDT in 1985 and the Falcon populations have started to recover with the help of breeding and release programs.
+The restrictions on the use of DDT in North America have contributed to the success of the Peregrine Falcon's recovery.